macorobots/roomac_ros/roomac_rtabmap/README.md

 # roomac_rtabmap

-Package that contains launch and configuration for RTABMap SLAM package.
+The package that contains launch and configuration for [RTABMap SLAM package](http://wiki.ros.org/rtabmap_ros).

 ## Running